bogdaneremia/omhvbcsdemoapps/README.md

 If interested using plain **Oracle JET** instead of Visual Builder, you may find useful:

-[Steps for configuring a JET mobile app with OMH Client to support Push Notifications (Android)][vbcs_omh_sdk] - This tutorial shows you how to create an Oracle JET Mobile application and configure it with Oracle Mobile Hub Client to support Push Notifications (Android build)
+[Steps for configuring a JET mobile app with OMH Client to support Push Notifications (Android)][jet_omh_push_notifications] - This tutorial shows you how to create an Oracle JET Mobile application and configure it with Oracle Mobile Hub Client to support Push Notifications (Android build)